 Outdoor Workers & Extreme Heat

-A recent CBC story explored the topic of sun safety in outdoor workplaces–what regulations exist to protect people who work outside in extreme heat?
+A recent CBC story explored the topic of sun safety in outdoor workplaces and the regulations exist to protect people who work outside in extreme heat?
 As it turns out, there are few concrete rules or laws in Ontario.

 Heat stress can be caused by working in outdoors in direct sunlight, in high humidity or hot enclosed areas such as commercial kitchens, laundries, foundries, factories, mines, etc. Heat stress can result in many types of illness ranging from rash and cramps to fainting, heat exhaustion and heat stroke.
 It can also aggravate pre-existing cardiovascular and respiratory health conditions.
 Heat stress is dangerous and at its worst, can be fatal.